Google Pixel 4 review: Delight and frustration

 Google’s latest handset is a mixed bag of blistering cameras and battery woes

-We've historically been fans of Google's first-party hardware, and the Pixel phones have been particular standouts thanks to their excellent cameras and slick software.
-However, with rivals rapidly catching up and the class-leading iPhone 11 slashing its prices - the Pixel 4 has more competition on its hands than any of its predecessors.
+We've long been fans of Google's first-party hardware, particularly the company's flagship Pixel phones thanks to their excellent cameras and market-leading software.
+However, with rivals rapidly catching up, and the class-leading iPhone 11 now cheaper than ever, the Pixel 4 has more competition on its hands than any of its predecessors.

 Unfortunately, despite having some tricks up its sleeve in the form of an improved camera and some fancy new features, there are too many foundational issues holding it back from reaching its potential.